|AddressRte 47 at Waubonsee Drive Sugar Grove, IL|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Waubonsee Community College, the tuition for in-state residents is $8,142.
 Combined with fees of $192, the $1,616 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $9,036 in tuition.

 Students at Waubonsee Community College are eligible for federal financial aid.
-The average federal aid awarded to students at Waubonsee Community College was $4,261 last year.
-The percentage of students awarded federal aid was 37%.
+The average federal aid awarded to students at Waubonsee Community College was $4,261 last year, with 37% of students being awarded federal aid.

 Student composition is an important deciding factor for most students applying to Waubonsee Community College.